Pete Buttigieg on the issues, in under 500 words

 - Immigration: Supports providing a pathway to citizenship for Dreamers.

-- Discrimination: Supports updating the Civil Rights Act of 1964 to apply non-discrimination protections to the LGBTQ community.
+- Supports updating the Civil Rights Act of 1964 to apply non-discrimination protections to the LGBTQ community.

 - Supreme Court: Proposed a 15-justice court with 5 Democratic appointees, 5 Republicans and 5 selected by agreement of the other justices.